The ultimate guide to the sports rights deals changing how we watch games

 Where the rights stand:

-The NFL’s current deal began last season and runs through the 2033 season.
-It included renewals with broadcast networks NBC and CBS, which simulcast games on Peacock and Paramount+, respectively, as well as Fox.
-ESPN also reupped for Monday Night Football, which simulcasts on ESPN+.
+The NFL’s current deal began with the 2023 season and runs through the 2033 season.
+It included renewals with broadcast networks NBC and CBS, which simulcast games on Peacock and Paramount+, respectively, as well as Fox, which launched the new streamer Fox One before the current NFL season started.
+ESPN also reupped for Monday Night Football, which simulcasts on the new ESPN streaming service.
 The league added its first streaming-only package with Amazon Prime Video, which streams Thursday Night Football (TNF).
 The entire deal was worth $110 billion over 11 years, or $10 billion a year.

 How it compares to the previous deal: